Table of Content

 Use of Marijuana

-Marijuana use has been shown to worsen symptoms of bipolar disorder and, in turn, intensify symptoms such as psychosis.
+Marijuana use has been shown to worsen symptoms of bipolar psychosis and, in turn, intensify symptoms such as psychosis.
 It could also increase the episodes of psychosis.
 Some studies also suggest that high levels of marijuana consumption may increase the risk of experiencing psychotic symptoms as part of bipolar disorder.

 Stress or Trauma